rakeshtsasi/Stylish-Option-Using-Jquery/README.md

-# Stylish Option Using Jquery
+# Stylish Options Using Jquery

 ## Screenshoot